-- Bavaria, arguably the most beautiful area of Germany, has Munich as its capital.
+- On our way to Innsbruck, Austria, we stop in Munich.
+Bavaria, arguably the most beautiful area of Germany, has Munich as its capital.
 Munich, a magic word, is a city of art, culture, history, and joie de vivre, casting its spell over visitors, attracted by past Olympic Games, the annual Christmas market and Octoberfest.
 Guests meet in the city center, the Marienplatz, in front of the Gothic town hall with the largest Glockenspiel in Germany.
 A sausage and beer at the Hofbrauhaus, the world’s most famous beer hall, is a must.
 Munich’s Old Pinakothek is one of the world’s great museums with works of the masters of the Renaissance.
-One of Bavaria’s kings, “Mad” Ludwig II, had a passion for castle building (Hohenschwangau and Newschwanstein).
-We can thank him for giving the region much of its storybook charm.

-- As we cross Austria on our way to Venice and Verona, we have time to stop and visit Innsbruck.
-Innsbruck has been the capital of the Tyrol area of Austria for eight centuries.
+- Innsbruck has been the capital of the Tyrol area of Austria for eight centuries.
 Innsbruck, which literally means “bridge over the Inn,” was the site of the 1964 and 1976 Winter Olympics.
 A stroll down its arcaded covered streets and cobblestone passages present outstanding views of the surrounding snow-capped Alps.
-Among the impressive sights are the Golden Roof (2,657 gold-plated tiles), the Court Church with 28 larger-than-life bronze figures of history, and the Tyrolean Folk Museum with its fine examples of interior design, furniture, and costumes of early Austrian life.
-To visit is to recapture the memory of the scenery in “The Sound of Music.”

-- Back on the road, we travel the fertile Valley of the Po River to Verona, the home of Shakespeare’s Romeo and Juliet.
-Verona is enclosed in its 16th century fortifications, stands on the banks of the Adige River, and boasts that its Roman Amphitheatre is the third largest in the Roman world after the Coliseum in Rome.
+- Back on the road, we travel the fertile Valley of the Po to Verona, home of Shakespeare’s Romeo and Juliet.
+Verona is enclosed in its 16th century fortifications, stands on the banks of the Adige River, and boasts that its Roman amphitheater is the third largest in the Roman world after the Colosseum in Rome.

-- The romantic Rhine River invites us to cruise its legendary waters before we arrive in Frankfurt.
+- We travel the romantic Rhine River route before arriving in Frankfurt.
 Frankfurt was the city of the emperors of the Holy Roman Empire and is today the banking capital of Germany.

 - We transfer to the airport for our return flight to New Orleans, arriving that same day.